-Mark Alexander and Andrew Gould, attorneys with one of North Georgia’s top firms ¬–Stewart, Melvin and Frost– have formed the region’s newest trial team specializing in cases involving victims and families of serious injury and wrongful death.
+Mark Alexander and Andrew Gould, attorneys with one of North Georgia’s top firms –Stewart, Melvin and Frost– have formed the region’s newest trial team specializing in cases involving victims and families of serious personal injury and wrongful death.

 The Uncommon Trial Team utilizes a unique team approach focusing on Mark’s and Andrew’s strengths and experience in personal injury litigation.

-Mark’s experience in the courtroom and long history of unparalleled dedication to navigating his clients through some of life’s worst crises, helped him secure one of the largest civil trial verdicts in Hall County history for one of his clients – an $11.5 million dollar jury verdict in a case involving pedestrians who were struck by a vehicle.
+Mark’s experience in the courtroom and long history of unparalleled dedication to navigating his clients through some of life’s worst crises, helped him secure one of the largest civil trial verdicts in Hall County history for one of his clients – an $11.5 million dollar jury verdict in a vehicle accident case involving pedestrians who were struck in a car wreck.

 Finally, Mark and Andrew have developed an innovative, client-based system unrivaled in the profession.
 By integrating this client-based system into the bedrock of their practice, Mark and Andrew are always responsive, professional and prepared.
 It does not take long for their clients to understand what makes Mark and Andrew such an Uncommon Trial Team.